XL Fleet Corp. (XL) – Don’t Be So Quick to Call it Dead

 The top institutional shareholder in the company is Shaw D.E. & Co., Inc. with over 3.0 million shares valued at $71.19 million.
 The investor’s holdings represent 2.28% of the XL Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Millennium Management LLC with 1.72 million shares valued at $40.72 million to account for 1.31% of the shares outstanding.
 The other top investors are Hudson Bay Capital Management LP which holds 1.5 million shares representing 1.14% and valued at over $35.59 million, while Encompass Capital Advisors, LLC holds 1.14% of the shares totaling 1.5 million with a market value of $35.59 million.

-The stock witnessed a -17.84% gain in the last 1 month and extending the period to 3 months gives it a -58.92%, and is -2.38% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 15.04% over the week and 10.16% over the month.
+The stock witnessed a -41.20% loss in the last 1 month and extending the period to 3 months gives it a -63.74%, and is -10.05% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 11.84% over the week and 9.87% over the month.

 XL Fleet Corp.
 (XL) Analyst Forecasts